Zanko-WRM/CNN-U-Net4DEM-Improvement/README.md

 - The improved DEM demonstrated better flood pattern accuracy by increasing detection probability and reducing false alarms.

 # Repository Structure
-- config.py: Contains configuration settings and constants used throughout the project, including file paths, hyperparameters, and other key settings.
+ - config.py: Contains configuration settings and constants used throughout the project, including default values for patches, batch sizes, and number of epochs.
+Note that hyperparameters for evaluation are also defined separately within the hyperparameter tuning script

 - data_preparation.py: Includes functions and methods for reading, preprocessing, and splitting the data into training, validation, and test sets.
 It also handles patch creation and data normalization.